dr-guangtou/luandun/misc/README.md

 - Get today's astro-ph pre-prints and output to a Markdown file named `today.md`:
     - `python3 astroph_abstract.py -t today -o today.md`
+    - We also have a `tomorrow` mode.
+Because sometimes due to timezone difference, you need to search tomorrow to get the most updated list.

 - Get yesterday's list and only keeps the astroph.GA (Galaxy and Extragalactic) ones in the default `output.md` file:
     - `python3 astroph_abstract.py -t yesterday -s GA`